ryssbowh/craft-themes/README.md

 ## Roadmap

-- more tests
+- link to entry options in plain text inside matrix
-- table, matrix update item events
+- link to asset in asset inside matrix